ropensci/hddtools/README.md

      latMin=52.43,
      latMax=52.52)
 ```

+### Warnings
+This package and functions herein are provided as is, without any guarantee.

 # Please leave your feedback
 I would greatly appreciate if you could leave your feedbacks either via email (cvitolodev@gmail.com) or taking a short survey (https://www.surveymonkey.com/s/QQ568FT).